Where we work

 Wildebeest Kuil

 Most of the engravings were made by pecking out the surface of the darker rock to expose the lighter rock underneath.
 They mainly depict large animals such as eland, elephant, rhino and hippo.
 Stone circles and clearings on and around the hill were already mentioned by Stow in the 1870s.
-One of them was excavated by Peter Beaumont in 1983 and revealed levels of Later Stone Age occupation dating to between 1800 and 1200 years ago.
+One of these was excavated by Peter Beaumont in 1983 and revealed levels of Later Stone Age occupation dating from between 1800 and 1200 years ago.
 It is possible that the engravings were made by the occupants of the site during this period.

 More recently, the site was occupied by the Khoe-San leader Kousop and his family.
 Kousop is famous for leading the resistance to colonial expansion in the area and was killed in 1858.
 A hotel was also built on the site and operated between the 1870s and the early 20th century.